mdalmaruf/SAS-Tutorial/README.md

 ```
 # Commonly Used Keywords and Statements in SAS with Examples

 Before starting to write programs in SAS, it's essential to be familiar with some commonly used keywords, syntax, and statements.
+These can be broadly categorized into three parts: Data Steps, PROC Steps, and Output Customization.
 Here are 25 keywords and concepts that everyone should know:

+## Data Steps

 **1. `data`: Creates a new data set.** Example: `data dataset_name;`